amaurybsouza/portfolio/README.md

 - Aécio Pires Blog: [Codeac: ferramenta para analisar a qualidade do código que gerencia a infraestrutura e aplicação](https://blog.aeciopires.com/codeac-ferramenta-para-analisar-a-qualidade-do-codigo-que-gerencia-a-infraestrutura-e-aplicacao/).

 ### Previous work
-Experienced DevOps♾️ specialist focused on cloud☁️ automations working on Bradesco bank making impactful contributions.
-I’m DevOps Engineer dedicated to continuous learning, expanding my knowledge daily in areas like solutions architecture, DevOps, infrastructure as code (IaC) and cloud native.
+I am an experienced DevOps Engineer with a strong focus on cloud technologies, automation, and Infrastructure as Code (IaC).
+Throughout my career, I've had the privilege of making impactful contributions to projects, particularly during my tenure at Bradesco bank, where I played a key role in optimizing processes and ensuring the reliability of infrastructure.

 Check out some of my responsabilities for daily basis as DevOps🚀
 - Champion the use of IaC tools (e.g., Terraform, Ansible) to automate the provisioning and configuration of infrastructure, ensuring consistency and scalability.